saiashirwad/ndn-Cooperative-Caching-Controller/bloom-filter-cpp/README.md

 [![Build Status](https://travis-ci.org/bbondy/bloom-filter-cpp.svg?branch=master)](https://travis-ci.org/bbondy/bloom-filter-cpp)

+This is an ever so slightly modified version of [bbondy's](https://github.com/bbondy/bloom-filter-cpp) library

 # BloomFilter.cpp
 C++ Native node module Bloom filter written in C++ for use in node or any other C++ project.